-A translation of this very curious work was printed for private distribution by William Yates, Esq. of Manchester, for a copy of which I have been indebted to this gentleman.
+[•] A translation of this very curious work was printed for private distribution by William Yates, Esq. of Manchester, for a copy of which I have been indebted to this gentleman.

-+ Sir Thomas Brown, who thinks that this view may be confirmed by expositions of holy scripture, remarks, that "whereas it is said, thou shalt not offer unto devils; (the original word is Seghuirim), that is, rough and hairy goats, because in that shape the devil most often appeared, as is expounded by the Rabins; as Tremellius hath also explained; and as the word Ascimah, the God of Emath, is by some conceived."
++ Sir Thomas Brown, who thinks that this view may be confirmed by expositions of Holy Scripture, remarks, that "whereas it is said, thou shalt not offer unto devils; (the original word is

-of the demons described by St Bernard, differs little from that which is no less carefully pourtrayed by Reginald Scot 350 years later, and, perhaps, by the demonologists of the present day.
-"In our childhood," says he, "our mother's maids have so terrified us with an oughe divell having hornes on his head, fier in his mouth, and a taile in his breech, eies like a bason, fangs like a dog, clawes like a beare, a skin like a niger, and a voice roring like a lion,-whereby we start and are afraid when we heare one cry bough."
+It is worthy of farther remark, that the form of the demons described by St Bernard, differs little from that which is no less carefully pourtrayed by Reginald Scot 350 years later, and, perhaps, by the demonologists of the present day.
+"In our childhood," says he, "our mother's maids have so terrified us with an ouglie divell having hornes on his head, fier in his mouth, and a taile in his breech, eies like a bason, fangs like a dog, clawes like a beare, a skin like a niger, and a voice roring like a lion,-whereby we start and are afraid when we heare one cry bough."

 It is still a curious matter for speculation, worth while noticing-Why, after the decay of the regular systems of demonology taught in the middle ages, we should still attach the same hideous form to the devil?
-The learned Mede has remarked, "that the devil could not appear in human shape while man was in his integrity; because he was a spirit fallen from his first glorious perfection; and, therefore, must appear in such shape which might argue his imperfection and abasement, which was the shape of a beast; otherwise, no reason can be given, why he should not rather have appeared to Eve in the shape of a woman than of a serpent.
+The learned Mede has remarked, "that the devil could not appear in human shape while man was in his integrity; because he was a spirit fallen from his first glorious perfection; and, therefore, must appear in such shape which might argue his imperfection and abasement, which was the shape of a beast: otherwise, no reason can be given, why he should not rather have appeared to Eve in the shape of a woman than of a serpent.
 But since the fall of man, the case is altered; now we know he can take upon him the shape of man.
-He appears, it seems, in the shape of man's imperfection, either for age or deformity, as like ap old man (for so the witches say); and perhaps it is not altogether false, which is vulgarly affirmed, that the devil, appearing in human shape, has always a deformity of some uncouth member or other, as though he could not yet take upon him human shape entirely, for that man himself is not entirely and utterly fallen as he is."
-Grose, also, but with infinitely less seriousness than the truly pious writer whom I have just quoted, has confirmed this view, by saying, that "although the devil can partly transform himself into a variety of shapes, he cannot change his cloven feet, which will always mark him under every appearance."
+He appears, it seems, in the shape of man's imperfection, either for age or deformity, as like an old man (for so the witches say); and perhaps it is not altogether false, which is vulgarly affirmed, that the devil, appearing in human shape, has always a deformity of some uncouth member or other, as though he could not yet take upon him human shape entirely, for that man himself is not entirely and utterly fallen as he is."
+Grose also, but with infinitely less seriousness than the truly pious writer whom I have just quoted, has confirmed this view, by saying, that "although the devil can partly transform himself into a variety of shapes, he cannot change his cloven feet, which will always mark him under every appearance."